TheRobBrennan/microsoft-parter-network/modules/Deploy and run a containerized web app with Azure App Service/README.md

 # Exercise - Build and store an image by using Azure Container Registry

+Azure Container Registry provides storage for Docker images in the cloud.

+In the example scenario, the team needs to create a registry to store the images for their web apps.

+In this unit, you'll use the Azure portal to create a new registry in Azure Container Registry.
+You'll build a Docker image from the source code for a web app and upload it to a repository in your registry.
+Finally, you'll examine the contents of the registry and the repository.

+## Create a registry in Azure Container Registry

+## Build a Docker image and upload it to Azure Container Registry

+## Examine the container registry

 # Deploy a web app by using an image from an Azure Container Registry repository

 # Exercise - Create and deploy a web app from a Docker image